 Game Breaker: The Spy Drone Biomod, at the highest level, can knock guards unconscious.
 Combine this with a repair bot, which constantly replenishes your bio-energy, and the Cloak biomod, to make you invisible, and you can secure an entire map from the safety of one room.

-Hilarious in Hindsight: The game has Chicago destroyed in a nano-terrorist attack by a fanatical cult in the intro and Seattle is featured as one of the levels in the first half of the game.
+Hilarious in Hindsight: The game has Chicago destroyed in a nano-terrorist attack by a member of a fanatical cult in the intro and Seattle is featured as one of the levels in the first half of the game.
 Cue another Cyber Punk game released exactly a decade later featuring Seattle as its main setting and Chicago being ravaged by an insectoid invasion channeled out of human hosts from a dark occult-like ritual perpetrated by a seemingly innocuous Happyology-like organization.

 Ho Yay: The Seattle Minister of Culture invites some kind of artist to his apartment, and asks you to be his chamber boy in hopes that you will make it a threesome.
 This is quest-relevant but not explicit.